 - Automated workflows with triggers, approvals, and conditional logic

-- Robotic Process Automation (RPA) for desktop and web tasks
+- Robotic Process Automation (RPA) for desktop and web-based tasks

 9. Matillion